astronomer/docs/astro/create-project.md

       port: 5435
     ```

-3. Run `astro dev restart` to rebuild and rerun your project.
+3. Run `astrocloud dev restart` to rebuild and rerun your project.

 :::